-Type of water source(s) in use: Groundwater
+Type of Water Source(s) in Use: GROUNDWATER WELLS

-Name & general location of source(s): Well 3A south, Well 9 northeast, Well 10 east
+Name and General Location of Source(s): Wells 3A-South, 9-Norhteast, 10-East

-Drinking Water Source Assessment information: A source assessment was completed in 1999, see page 4.
+Drinking Water Source Assessment Information: A source water assessment was competed in 1999.

-Time and place of regularly scheduled board meetings for public participation: City Council meets on the 1st and 3rd Mondays of the month at Escalon City Hall, 2060 Mc Henry Ave.
+Time and Place of Regularly Scheduled Board Meetings for Public Participation: City Council meets on the 1st and 3rd Mondays of the month at Escalon City Hall, 2060 Mc Henry Ave.
 Contact the Deputy City Clerks' office for agenda information at (209) 691-7400

-For more information, contact: Matt Morgan, Chief Water System Operator.
-Phone: (209) 691-7470
+For More Information, Contact: Matt Morgan, Chief Water System Operator at (209) 691-7470